New Jersey Alimony Lawyers

 Ensuring Your Interests Are Protected

 When you and your spouse divorce, there are a number of decisions you need to make that will have a long-term impact on your standard of living.
 One of the decisions the New Jersey courts can make on behalf of those involved is whether or not you are required to provide or receive alimony, regular monetary contributions also known as alimony or spousal support.
-Tanya Freeman Law LLC can guide you through the statutory factors that impact an alimony determination.
+Tanya L. Freeman, Attorney At Law can guide you through the statutory factors that impact an alimony determination.

 Alimony is a frequently litigated issues in divorce, and while courts and lawyers strive to split marital assets equitably, equitable does not necessarily mean equal, and a share of your marital property might not, on its own, guarantee your financial security.
 In many cases, alimony may be part of that equation.
 Our team will always work to reach a fair agreement between our client and the opposing party.